17shiraz/ClickLLM/README.md

   </tr>
 </table>

-### Figure 3: LLM Click-through Reason Assignment Results
+### Figure 3: LLM Click-through Reason Assignment Results on LaQuE

 Distribution of LLM-generated reasons for user clicks on entities judged irrelevant.
 Prominent result bias and lexical similarity are the most frequent factors.